Tethbae: Cenél Maini

 While Coirpe mac Néill is a major figure in the annals and appears in Tirechán's hagiography, Maine son of Niall is not mentioned by Tirechán, nor is there any record of his conquests.
 It may be possible, and is perhaps even probable, that descent from Niall of the Nine Hostages through an otherwise poorly attested line of descent is a genealogical fiction designed to strengthen Uí Néill control of the midlands.
 The Cenél Maini probably originated as part of a much larger Uí Maine kingdom extending from the eastern part of modern County Galway through County Roscommon, across the River Shannon, and into County Longford.

 Although officially incorporated into the Uí Néill, no king of Cenél Maini was ever reckoned a High King of Ireland.
 The Vita tripartita Sancti Patricii does, however, say that the kings of Cenél Maini had a privileged place in choosing and inaugurating High Kings, much like the Airgíalla, another group believed to have been associated with the Connachta, of which the Uí Néill were only the leading group, by genealogical fictions.

-The Cenél Maini are still represented today among the Irish nobility and Chiefs of the Name by the O'Kearney or Ó Catharnaigh family, the head of whom is traditionally styled The Fox.
+The Cenél Maini are still represented today among the Irish nobility and Chiefs of the Name by the Fox Family who were historically known as Ó Catharnaigh Sionnach (O'Kearney Fox) before it was Anglicised during the Tudor Conquest in the 16th century. (another example of this Irish agnomen see Mac Murchadha Caomhánach).
+The decendants of the Ó Catharnaigh Sionnach are still commonly found in the Irish Midlands to this day but usually in the form as Fox and rarely O'Kearney/Kearney.